-4.4.2.
-[18F]-fluorodeoxyglucose-positron emission tomography
+4.4.2.1. $[^{18}F]$ -fluorodeoxyglucose-positron emission tomography

 FDG-PET has been used by several groups to investigate relationships between cerebral glucose hypometabolism and other factors, including cognitive measures and CSF biomarkers.
 Several papers confirmed that there is a characteristic regional pattern of hypometabolism in MCI and AD patients.
 Wu et al [101] found that hypometabolic voxels were associated with the posterior cingulate/precuneus and parietotemporal regions.
 Lower bilateral cerebral metabolic rate for glucose (CMRgl) at baseline in these regions and in the frontal cortex was associated with higher CDR-SB and lower MMSE scores in MCI and AD groups [134] (Table 5).
 Although the pattern of hypometabolism was similar in the two groups, the magnitude and spatial extent were greater with increasing disease severity.
 In the AD group alone, however, lower MMSE correlated with lower left frontal and temporal CMRgl, suggesting that the characteristic pattern of baseline reductions in glucose metabolism shifts to the frontal cortex after the onset of dementia.
 Chen et al [104] investigated declines in CMRgl in statistically predefined ROIs associated with AD over 12 months in the ADNI cohort and found significant changes in MCI and AD groups compared with control subjects bilaterally in the posterior cingulate, medial and lateral parietal, medial and lateral temporal, frontal, and occipital cortices.
-These changes correlated with CDR-SB, but not ADAS-cog, scores in both groups, and with MMSE scores in the MCI group (Table 5).
+These changes correlated with CDR-SB, but not ADAScog, scores in both groups, and with MMSE scores in the MCI group (Table 5).
+Habeck et al [4-48] used the recently developed psychometric composite score of ADNI-mem [449] to represent memory.
+Impaired memory in MCI patients was associated with reduced metabolism in regions of the parietal and temporal lobes, whereas memory deficits in AD patients were associated with hypometabolism in the frontal and orbitofrontal regions.
+The differential location of hypometabolism in relation to memory in MCI and AD groups suggests that frontal regions may play a role in compensating for memory as the disease progresses.
 Landau et al [135] found a greater decline in CMRgl in all a priori defined ROIs in AD patients and in a composite score of ROIs in MCI patients compared with control subjects.
 Longitudinal glucose decline was associated with concurrent ADAS-cog scores and decline on the Functional Activities Questionnaire (FAQ), validating the relevance of longitudinal measures of glucose metabolism to both cognitive and functional decline.
 The annual decline in the ADAS-cog and FAQ was greatest in AD patients, followed by the MCI and control groups, in accordance with an acceleration of the disease process over time (Table 5).
+FDG-PET and hippocampal volume, but not whole brain volume, were independently related to ADAS-cog as a measure of disease progression [450].
+The independence of glucose metabolism from other biomarkers in its relationship with cognitive decline suggests that cognitive decline in MCI patients with reduced hippocampal volume but higher glucose metabolism may be delayed or reduced.
 The hypometabolism index reported by Chen et al [85] correlated with cognitive measures of disease severity, hippocampal volume, and CSF biomarkers (Table 5).
 These papers support the use of glucose metabolism as a sensitive measure of cognition in AD.